-Students explore the field of Child and Youth Care and the complex challenges facing children, youth and families.
-Students explore core concepts that are threaded through the program that include risk and resilience, the ecological perspective, and relational practice.
-The role of the Child and Youth Care practitioner in various settings including schools, residential and community based programs is considered.
+Students explore the field of Child and Youth Care (CYC) and the complex challenges facing children, youth and families.
+Students explore core concepts which are threaded through the program, including risk and resilience, the ecological perspective, and relational practice.
+The role of the child and youth care practitioner in various settings including schools, residential and community based programs is considered.

-CYWK1009 Therapeutic Programming and Activities 42.0 Hours Students learn to understand and implement evidence-informed practices to plan, implement and evaluate therapeutic activities and programs.
+CYWK1009 Therapeutic Programming and Activities 42.0 Hours

+Students explore, plan, implement and demonstrate evidence-informed therapeutic activities and programs.
 Emphasis is placed on relational practice and fostering a therapeutic milieu.
 By teaching life skills and enhancing pro-social behaviour, students learn to foster resilience in children and youth who face a variety of challenges in various settings and contexts.
-School, residential and community based programming is examined.
+Students examine school, residential and community based programming.